RicardoLunaG/Meta-Reinforcement-Learning-for-Heuristic-Planning/README.md

 # Meta-Reinforcement-Learning-for-Heuristic-Planning
 This repository contains code used in the paper [Meta Reinforcement Learning for Heuristic Planning](https://arxiv.org/abs/2107.02603).
 For the task selection method used in the paper please refer to: [ITTS](https://github.com/RicardoLunaG/ITTS).
-The envs folder contains wrappers to translate PDDL files to Open AI gym domains.
+The envs folder contains the scripts used to translate PDDL files to Open AI gym domains.

 ### Dependencies
 * python 3.*